Yamaha CP-70: Notable users

-The CP-70 was used by a number of prominent keyboardists, including Keith Emerson, George Duke, Charly Garcia, Little Feat's Bill Payne, Heart's Howard Leese, Patrick Moraz, Michael McDonald, Magne Furuholmen of A-ha and Billy Joel.
+The CP-70 was used by a number of prominent keyboardists, including Keith Emerson, George Duke, Charly Garcia, Little Feat's Bill Payne, Heart's Howard Leese, Patrick Moraz, Michael McDonald, Magne Furuholmen of A-ha, Sébastien Tellier and Billy Joel.
 During Cold Chisel's live performances, singer Jimmy Barnes leapt onto keyboardist Don Walker's CP-70.
 The Grateful Dead's Keith Godchaux began playing a CP-70 as it was easier to transport one to gigs than an acoustic grand piano.
 His successor Brent Mydland also briefly used it in 1982 before switching to digital synthesizers.
 Led Zeppelin's John Paul Jones encased a CP-70 inside a white case to resemble an acoustic piano.
 Genesis' Tony Banks used the instrument extensively, such as the hit "That's All" and "Taking It All Too Hard", and preferred recording with it over an acoustic piano.
 Former Genesis frontman Peter Gabriel was also a frequent user of the CP-70, among other things featuring it on his hit single "In Your Eyes".

 The CP-70 achieved its commercial peak during the advent of MTV and was therefore prominently featured on music videos.
 Keane's Tim Rice-Oxley uses a CP-70 as his main instrument with the band.
 Alicia Keys has used a CP-70 as her main touring piano, which she custom-painted.
 During the tour for The Element of Freedom, her CP-70 featured the words "Freedom" and "Love" painted on its side.